 What to do in Warsaw?

-My favorite activities include visiting the Wilanow Palace, the Palace on the Isle, the viewpoint at the Palace of Culture and Science, taking a bunch of photos at the Warsaw University Library Rooftop Garden, visiting the Royal Palace, stroll down the streets of the New Town and the Old Town.
+My favorite activities include visiting the Wilanow Palace, the Palace on the Isle, the viewpoint at the Palace of Culture and Science, take a warsaw food tour, taking a bunch of photos at the Warsaw University Library Rooftop Garden, visiting the Royal Palace, take a free walking tour of Jewish Warsaw, stroll down the streets of the New Town and the Old Town.
 While in the Old Town make sure to go up to the St. Anne’s Church Observation Deck for a panoramic view of the square and the whole city.

 For more info about what to do in Warsaw check our other guides: What to do and see in Warsaw and The Complete Photography Guide with the best Photo Spots in Warsaw.